Overview

 !=

-in // the property is equal to at least one of the specified value. is equal to A or B or C
+"in" // the property is equal to either A, B or C

-not-in // the property must be different from all the specified values. not A and not B and not C.
+"not-in" // the property is different from A, B and C.

 orderBy(propertyName, orderDirection)